Register your backyard swimming pool or spa

 Step 1 – Check if you need to register your pool or spa

-If your pool/spa holds a depth of 300 millimetres of water, and it will be standing for more than 3 days in a row, it needs to be registered.
+If your pool/spa is capable of holding a depth of 300 millimetres of water, and it will be standing for more than 3 days in a row, it needs to be registered.
 (If it’s a temporary pool, it needs to be registered no later than the 4th day).

 Important information about temporary pools/spas